WHAT are you?

 So, we want to be clear that we only publish writing created entirely by humans.
 We exist to help humans emotionally connect with, and be transported by, one another—on a spirit level—through the beauty, craft, and magic of language.
 By submitting your work to Sky Island Journal, you are verifying that you—a human author—are entirely responsible for creating the writing you have submitted.

-We have tools to help us determine the probability that A.I. was involved in generating any work that we are considering for publication.
-Sky Island Journal reserves the right to decline any work, at any time in the publication process, for any reason—including detection scores which indicate a high probability of A.I. generation and a low probability of human content.
+We have tools to help us determine the probability with which A.I. was involved in generating any work that we are considering for publication.
+Sky Island Journal reserves the right to decline any work, at any time in the publication process, for any reason—including detection scores which indicate a high probability of A.I. generation and a low probability of human created content.

 Do you have a print component?